peterjosvai/film_script/info-documentation/film_script_formatting_rules.md

 _It also illustrtrates the difference between a European A4 and the US Letter formats._

-> The screenplay used in this illustration, as you may have noticed, is _Twin Peaks – Fire Walk With Me_ by (the ingenious) David Lynch.
+> The screenplay used in this illustration, as you may have noticed, is _Twin Peaks_ (episode 3).

 ![image](../screeplay_formatting_illustration.jpg)